and the calm is deep where the quiet waters flow

 “It is my courtesy name, yes,” Sizhui replied with some surprise.

-Jiang Wanyin frowned at him, staring with the intent of someone looking for something.
-Whether he found it or not, he looked away again, sighing.
+Jiang Wanyin frowned at him, looking over his face slowly, intently, as if searching for something.
+Whether he found it or not, he turned the head aside again, sighing.
 “You can’t protect him forever,” he said.
-“That omega boy of yours.”
+“That kunze boy of yours.”

 “He’s not mine,” Sizhui retorted.

-There was a pause.
-“Right,” Jiang Wanyin said.
+There was a silence.
+“Yes,” Jiang Wanyin said.
 “You’re right, he is not.
 I’m sure you’ll tell me that he belongs to himself, or something of the kind.”

 “Things are different now than when I was your age,” he went on.
 “Even so, I don’t know if it is a good or bad thing.”